Darren Aronofsky: Themes and influences

-Reception to films
+Reception of films

-Requiem for a Dream was originally set for release in 2000, but it was met with controversy in the United States, being rated NC-17 by the MPAA due to a graphic sex scene.
+Requiem for a Dream was originally set for release in 2000, but it was met with controversy in the U.S., being rated NC-17 by the MPAA due to a graphic sex scene.
 Aronofsky appealed the rating, claiming that cutting any portion of the film would dilute its message.
 The appeal was denied and the film's distributor Artisan Entertainment decided to release the film unrated.

 The question of who had designed 40 ballet costumes for Portman and the dancers in Black Swan was one publicized controversy related to the film.
 The media gave substantial coverage to the dance double controversy: how much credit for the dancing in the film was being given to Portman and how much to her "dance double", Sarah Lane, an American Ballet Theatre soloist.
 Lane claimed to have danced more than she was credited.
 The director and Fox Searchlight disputed Lane's claim.
 Their released statements said, "We were fortunate to have Sarah there to cover the more complicated dance sequences and we have nothing but praise for the hard work she did.
 However, Natalie herself did most of the dancing featured in the final film."

 Aronofsky said in an interview with Entertainment Weekly:

-While Aronofsky's other movies have evoked significant emotional response, they were surpassed by the controversy aroused by Noah.
-It was screened for the first time on March 28, 2014, and despite its PG-13 rating, it has quickly been recognized by Box Office Mojo as one of the most controversial movies of the last 35 years along with such titles as The Passion of the Christ or The Da Vinci Code.
-Noah has been banned in United Arab Emirates, Qatar, and Indonesia on religious grounds with other countries following suit.
+Aronofsky's 2014 film Noah was banned on religious grounds in the United Arab Emirates, Qatar, and Indonesia, with other countries following suit.
+Box Office Mojo said it was one of the most controversial movies of the past 35 years, along with such titles as The Passion of the Christ or The Da Vinci Code.

 Aronofsky's films have also been criticized for content and casting.
-His seventh film mother!
+His seventh film Mother!
 (2017) sparked controversy upon release due to its graphic and disturbing content, polarizing both critics and audiences.
 His eighth film The Whale (2022) also received controversy for lead star Brendan Fraser wearing a prosthetic suit; and for casting the heterosexual Fraser as a homosexual character.
 Some critics labeled the film's messaging relating to its lead character's obesity as fatphobic.
 In preparing for the role, Fraser consulted the Obesity Action Coalition (OAC) and conversed with members of the group about their life experiences.
 The OAC recognized the controversial use of prosthetics in portraying obesity, but the organization supported its role in the film because it helped "realistically portray one person's story with obesity, something rarely seen in media" rather than existing to "demean or ridicule".